Chauncey-Leung/MC-ISM/README.md

 If this is the first time of your executing the software, please install Matlab 2022a according to https://www.mathworks.com/help/install/ug/install-products-with-internet-connection.html.

 The LabVIEW 2017 download link is at: https://www.ni.com/en/support/downloads/software-products/download.labview.html#359514.

+# Instructions for use
+A user's manual is attached.
+For any questions, please contact: chaunceyl@stu.pku.edu.cn

+# Citation
+If you find this project useful please cite the  paper: "Expanding super-resolution imaging versatility in organisms with multi-confocal image scanning microscopy",  which will soon be published in National Science Review.